Green Acrylic Rise & Fall Pendant Lamp

-Other versions: Made in several colours.
+Other versions: This green acrylic rise & fall pendant lamp exists in several colours.
 Also produced with a different top, as you can see on the left.
 These pendant lamps were also made without a handle and without the rise & fall mechanism.

 This pendant lamp is often sold as a lamp made by the Italian company Stilux, but it is probably not.